 The API economy is exploding with an increasing number of APIs across all sectors.
 While standards like OpenAPI and AsyncAPI exist, the API industry is still largely fragmented, and each API has its own quirks.
 This makes it difficult for middleware, like finance, ERP, or CRM applications, to make reliable connections with multiple providers to meet their customers' integration requirements.
 Instead, they must repeat a cumbersome process for each unique integration.

 A Unified API is an abstraction layer that easily handles communication with many different APIs and backend data models.
 You can think of a Unified API as an airport hub that maintains relationships with airlines and helps route passengers to their destination of choice.
 The beauty of a Unified API is its ability to offer a consistent API design and developer experience on par with Stripe and Twilio.

-Unified APIs aggregate cloud providers in specific software categories, offering a single endpoint to areas like banking, accounting, CRM, leads, calendar, or email.
+Unified APIs and Universal APIs aggregate cloud providers in specific software categories, offering a single endpoint to areas like banking, accounting, CRM, leads, calendar, or email.
 By standardizing resources and data models across a single vertical, Unified APIs combine many services into a single integration — significantly decreasing redundancy.

 A Unified API can also augment the data in transit and introduce PII (personal identifiable information) masking, field-level encryption, and an additional security gateway.
 This could provide a standard OAuth and scope management mechanism while allowing the flexibility to use unique Client IDs and secrets.
 Such an abstraction layer could also generate valuable support materials, such as libraries and SDKs, to streamline consumption.
 It could even convert a REST API to GraphQL without you doing any of the heavy lifting.
 Imagine, being able to query all your Salesforce and Stripe data through a GraphQL API!